 Bivariate data occurs when two variables are measured on the same individuals.

-Each number in the cell represents one of the categorical variable.
+Each number in the cell represents the frequency of individuals that had each level of the categorical variable.

 A frequency table is converted to a row percentage table by dividing each cell of the frequency table by the total in the same row of the frequency table and multiplying it by 100.
 To convert a frequency table to a columm percentage table by dividing each cell of the frequency table by the total in the same column of the frequency and multiplying by 100.
 Total percentage tables are computed by dividing each cell of the frequency table by the total number of all individuals in the frequency table and multiplying It by 100.